About SAPIEN

 Corporate Sponsors

-The SAPIEN Protocol is an independent open standard.
+The SAPIEN Protocol is an independent open framework.
 Corporate sponsors provide funding, engineering resources, and real-world testing environments.
 Sponsorship does not grant editorial control over the protocol specification.

 Get Involved